Gigi-Pons/QuizApplicationBackend/README.md

 - QueryService: The business logic for all the questions.
 - QuizService: The business logic for every quiz created.

-### ** Repositories**
+### **Repositories**
-- QueryDao: Managing questions through data access object.
+- QueryDao: Managing questions through data access object, which interacts with the database.
-- QuizDao: Managing quizzes thorugh data access object.
+- QuizDao: Managing quizzes thorugh data access object, which interacts with the database.

+### **Data Transfer Objects**
+- QuestionWrapper: Encapsulates the details about the questions to be transferred between layers.
+- Response: Encapsulates the details about the responses to specific quiz questions.

+## The Functionalities